I Am AIA:

 I love architecture and the built environment.
 I love the collaboration with architects that I achieve through my involvement with AIA Seattle.

 Building relationships is key to the success of a sub-consultant engineering firm.
 What better way to meet and get to know my architectural clients than to work side-by-side with them on the board.
 I obtained an even broader respect for what architects do and how they impact day-to-day life through their design and conviction.
-It has been an awesome experience.

 What is the value of AIA to you?